pji/thurible/README.rst

 =============
 Usage examples are found in the `examples/` directory.

-examples/favword.py
+examples/eventsplash.py
+    A terminal application that uses a :class:`thurible.event_manager` to display a simple splash screen. examples/favword.py
     A terminal application that uses :mod:`thurible` to ask the user for their favorite word.